wenkokke/plutus/README.md

         - Emulator support for testing smart contracts.
 - Plutus Tx
     - A subset of Haskell which is compiled into Plutus Core.

+## Bazel

+Currently there are a couple of things missing from the bazel conversion:

+1. Cabal benchmarks haven't been converted to bazel targets yet
+2. The tests in `./tests` haven't been added as targets